lgmorand/aks-workshop/_entries/02-01 challenge1.md

 {% endcollapsible %}

-Now that we have a Dockerfile, we need to use it to build a Docker image.
+Now that you have a Dockerfile, you need to use it to build a Docker image.

 Use `docker build` to create the image.